maxkueng/lastfmexportstream/README.md

    in chronological order, i.e. oldest scrobble first.
    If `reverse: true` the scrobbles will be fetched in reverse order, i.e. latest scrobble first.
+ - `from`: (optional) A UTC unix timestamp in milliseconds representing the date of the earliest scrobble you want.
+If this option is not present the stream will start from the first scrobble.
+ - `to`: (optional) A UTC unix timestamp in milliseconds representing the date of the latest scrobble you want.
+If this option is not present the stream will end with the latest scrobble.
  - `tracksPerRequest`: (optional, default: 100, max: 200) The number of tracks to be fetched per request.
  - `requestsPerMinute`: (optional, default: 60) The maximum number of